Data Engineer

 Preston

 We are always looking for great talent to join our team and help achieve our ambitious goals and growth.
-We care about our people and we care about the future of community health and how CHEC can play an innovative part in making this great with your help.
+We care about our people and the future of community health, and how CHEC can play an innovative part in making this great with your help.

-If you are care focused and looking to join an organisation that is thriving on success then CHEC is your employer of choice!
+If you are care focused and looking to join an organisation that is thriving on/Product on success, then CHEC is your employer of choice!
 We have an exciting opportunity to join us as we continue to expand throughout the UK.

 About the Role